 Hemolymphangioma is a malformation of both lymphatic vessels and blood vessels.
 The incidence of pancreatic hemolymphangioma is extremely rare.
 To the best of our knowledge, only seven cases have been reported worldwide (PubMed)[1-7].
 Macroscopically, it is a multilocular cystic mass with endothelium covering the connective septa[2,3].
 The tumor typically presents as a mass with heterogeneous enhancement on computed tomography (CT)[1,6,7].
 Here, we report a case of pancreatic hemolymphangioma with different imaging findings.

 A 39-year-old woman was admitted to our hospital with a complaint of abdominal pain for one day.
 There was no obvious precipitating factor, no weight loss and no family history of cancer.
 A physical examination showed mild tenderness in the left hypochondrium.
 Laboratory tests, including serum tumor markers, were normal.

 The patient underwent an exploratory laparotomy.
 During the operation, the mass was identified as a large dark red mass located at the body and tail of the pancreas, slightly adhering to the gastric wall, posterior peritoneum and left kidney, with bloody fluid inside.
 Pancreatic body-tail resection combined with splenectomy was performed.
-Microscopically, some dysplastic lymphatic vessels and blood vessels were observed in the tumor (Figure ).
+Microscopically, some dysplastic lymphatic vessels and blood vessels were observed in the tumor (Figure 3).
 The pathological diagnosis was hemolymphangioma.
 Her postoperative course was uneventful.
 She is currently enjoying a normal life without signs of recurrence.

 Hemolymphangioma is a congenital malformation of the vascular system.
 The formation of this tumor may be explained by obstruction of the venolymphatic communication between dysembryoplastic vascular tissue and the systemic circulation[1-3].
 Only seven cases have been reported previously[1-7].
 Most of these cases were women (6 of 7), and most of the tumors were located at the head of the pancreas (6 of 7).
 A patient with pancreatic hemolymphangioma can be asymptomatic for a long time.
 Abdominal pain and awareness of an abdominal mass are the most common symptoms.